AttorneyOnlineVidya/AOV-Update/The Steamed Update/README.md

   * Luis' folder.
   * Andistandhin's breakdownnormal file, as it is obsolete.
   * Removed Payne AA, AJ, DD, and TT.
-  * Removes Miles Wit and Godot HLD.
+  * Removed Miles Wit and Godot HLD.
+  * Removes all of de Killer stuff from the de Killer AAI folder.

 Changes:
   * Judge ET is renamed to Judge.